ipfs/kubo/add-api.md

     //
     //   p: The path from the add root to the just-created node.
 This
     //     is empty for the root node.
 For large files and
-    //     directories that are chunked and trickled, each chunk and
+    //     directories that are chunked and laid-out, each chunk and
     //     fanout node will have the same path argument.
     //   f: A File reference for the file used to create nIn.
 Don't
     //     seek this (which could throw off the chunker), but you can